sebam2k4/exam-platform-angularjs/readme.md

 - **[MaterializeCSS](http://materializecss.com/)**
   - To give the project a minimalist, responsive layout based on Google's Material Design.
 - **[Angular-materialize](https://krescruz.github.io/angular-materialize)**
-  - Plugin that includes few directives to ensure materialize plays nice with angular framework.
+  - Plugin that includes few directives to ensure certain components of materializeCSS work properly within angularJS framework.
 - **[npm](https://www.npmjs.com/)**
-  - Helps manage most of the dependencies in the application
+  - Helps manage all of the dependencies in the application

+## Demo

+[**Working Demo**](https://sebam2k4.github.io/exam-platform-angularjs) deployed to Github Pages

+And here is an interactive [Adobe Xd prototype](https://xd.adobe.com/view/d2c984c5-1fc0-49ce-b6e2-c75375493a07/) that was used in the design process of the application.

 ### Getting the code up and running
-1. Firstly you will need to clone this repository by running the ```git clone <project's Github URL>``` command
+1. Firstly you will need to clone this repository by running the ```git clone https://github.com/sebam2k4/exam-platform-angularjs``` command
 2. After you've that, you'll need to make sure that you have **npm** installed - You can get **npm** by installing Node from [here](https://nodejs.org/en/)
 3. Once **npm** is installed, you'll need to install all of the dependencies in *package.json* by running this command from the app's root directory:
   ```